st-bender/pynrlmsise00/README.md

 - `numpy` - required
 - `pytest` - optional, for testing

+To compile the C source code, additional system header files may be required.
+For example on Debian/Ubuntu Linux, the package `libc6-dev` is needed.

 ### pynrlmsise00

 There is no `pip` package yet, but pynrlmsise00 can be installed